jeffjen/adventure-time-devops/_posts/2016-03-13-setup-jekll-workspace-and-deploy-strats.md

 # Initialize generated contents and assets
 git init
 # Add remote repository URL
-git remote add origin remote_url
+git remote add origin [remote_url]
 # Checkout an orphaned branch gh-pages
-git checkout --orphan gh-pages
+git checkout --orphan gh-pages git add . && git commit -m "BEGIN: site generated content"
 # Add your site contents and make your first commit, then push to remote.
-git push -u origin gh-pages
+git push --set-upstream origin gh-pages
 {% endhighlight %}

-And with that final step, your site is up on Github Pages.
+And with that final step, your site is up on [http://username.github.io/your-testing-site/]().

-Visit your site through [http://your-account-name.github.io/your-testing-site/]()

-So to recap the deployment steps:
+## Recap deployment steps:

 - Direct Content and configuration changes to `your-testing-site`.
 - Manage your branch like you normaly would, provided not named `gh-pages`.